 Our annual Get in Rhythm.
 Stay in Rhythm.® Atrial Fibrillation Patient Conference is exceptional—and effective—because we plan every last detail with you in mind.

-It’s a labor of love.
-We are passionate about you finding your afib solution, and we’re thrilled every time someone tells us they are managing their afib or living afib free as a result of what they learned at the conference.
-We’re even more thrilled when someone tells us they’re enjoying life again—making memories, traveling, and doing what they love.
+It’s a labor of love for us.
+We are passionate about you finding your afib solution, and we’re thrilled every time someone tells us they are managing their afib or living life afib free because of what they learned at the conference.

 Everyone experiences afib differently.